exphp-share/unsafe-gotchas/src/thread-sync.md

 pub struct WriteGuard<'a, T>(&'a Racey<T>);

 impl<'a, T> WriteGuard<'a, T> {
-    pub fn get_mut(&mut self) -> &mut T {
+    // Notice the use of &mut self, which prevents multiple &mut T to be created pub fn get_mut(&mut self) -> &mut T {
         unsafe { &mut *self.0.cell.get() }
     }